Photonico/Photonico/README.md

 ### Hi there 🌟

 I'm currently pursuing my PhD in Computational Physics at the University of Sydney (USYD).
 In addition to my academic pursuits, I'm a fervent user of Linux, particularly fond of ArchLinux and KDE Plasma.
 Apart from technology, I also harbor a passion for photography.
-I share my photographic works on Flickr.
+My photographic works are usually publicized on Flickr.

 ### Opensource projects and Lecture notes